cwoodruff/book-network-programming-csharp/Chapter08/chapter08.md

 One effective method for optimizing data transmission is to use data compression.
 Compression reduces the size of data being transmitted, which can significantly decrease the time required for data transfer and reduce bandwidth consumption. .NET provides built-in support for compression through classes such as GZipStream and BrotliStream.

+The following example is compressing and decompressing using the GZip.

 ```C#
 using System.IO;
 using System.IO.Compression;